| |

 all-digital water analyzers, that would be ideal, for

-your needs.
+eliminate the color-matching and guesswork.
 I hope that I have been of assistance.

 Enjoy the pool.